-Fluctuations in short-term and medium- to long-term interest rates impact NWB Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in note 32, 'Fair value of financial instruments' and note 33 'Risk Management' of the Financial Information for the years ended 31 December 2009, 2010 and 2011 incorporated by reference in this Base Prospectus.
+Fluctuations in short-term and medium- to long-term interest rates impact NWB Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in note 33, 'Fair value of financial instruments' and note 34 'Risk management' of the Financial Information for the years ended 31 December 2011, 2012 and 2013 incorporated by reference in this Base Prospectus.
 NWB Bank's repricing profile depends upon the pricing terms applicable to its products (including base interest rates and yield curves), the mix of funding and lending instruments in NWB Bank's portfolio and the extent of NWB Bank's use of interest rate-related derivative contracts.
-As a general matter, declining short-term interest rates do not affect NWB Bank's interest rate margins significantly, as NWB Bank relies mainly on funding from the capital markets, and NWB Bank's borrowing and lending margins are closely matched.
+As a general matter, very low interest rates do not affect NWB Bank's interest rate margins significantly, as NWB Bank relies mainly on funding from the capital markets, and NWB Bank's borrowing and lending margins are closely matched.
 NWB Bank also uses a variety of derivative products to minimize the risks related to interest rate fluctuations.
+However, in 2013, increased prevailing market interest rates caused a reduction in total assets of €3 billion to €73 billion from €76 billion in 2012 by driving down the fair value of certain balance sheet items and collateral outstanding in connection with derivatives positions.
+The volatility in total assets caused by changing interest rates that affect swap-related collateral obligations and require market value adjustments in most of NWB Bank's long-term lending portfolios, makes it difficult to manage balance sheet ratios.